Kapoeta East County, Eastern Equatoria State

 Roads:

-• A primary load links Kapoeta town to the disputed town of Nadapal along the Kenyan border.
-The road was deemed passable in both the rainy season of 2024 and the dry season of 2025.
+- A primary road links Kapoeta town to the disputed town of Nadapal along the Kenyan border.
+The road was deemed passable during both the rainy season of 2024 and the dry season of 2025.

-• A secondary road connects Narus to Boma in Pibor County (Jonglei State) to its north, running via Kuron Peace Village.
-In both the rainy season of 2024 and dry season of 2024, the road was designated as being impassable.
+- A secondary road connects Narus to Boma in Pibor County (Jonglei State) to the north, passing through Kuron Peace Village.
+In both the rainy and dry seasons of 2024, the road was deemed impassable.

-• Two secondary roads run in parallel in western areas of the county (one of which begins in Kapoeta town), close to the border with Kapoeta North County.
-The two roads meet at Mogos before separating again, and eventually become a tertiary road to Pibor County.
-At Kassangor (along the border between Kapoeta East and Pibor counties), the road splits once again, running north-west to Pibor town and north-east to Boma.
-The road between Kapoeta town and Boma town was deemed impassible in the wet season of 2024 and the dry season of 2025.
-The condition of other parts of the road network are unknown.
+- Two secondary roads run parallel in the western areas of the county (one of which begins in Kapoeta town), near the border with Kapoeta North County.
+The two roads meet at Mogos, then separate again and eventually become a tertiary road to Pibor County.
+At Kassangor (along the border between Kapoeta East and Pibor counties), the road splits once again, running northwest to Pibor town and northeast to Boma.
+The road between Kapoeta town and Boma town was deemed impassable in the wet season of 2024 and the dry season of 2025.
+The condition of other parts of the road network is unknown.a

 UNHAS-recognised Heli and Fixed-Wing Airplane Airstrips: None